Washington State

 Who we are

-Washington state is home to us.
-We are a coalition of compassionate businesses, trade associations, and housing providers who are intimately involved in solving the housing supply issue facing the Evergreen State, ensuring that there are enough safe and welcoming housing options for all.
-We operate in every legislative district in this state, delivering housing to individuals and families, and employing thousands of Washingtonians.
-BuildUp Washington is a coalition of partners from the Washington Multi-Family Housing AssociationNAIOP Washington State, and Commercial Real Estate Association.
+A coalition of compassionate businesses, trade associations, and housing providers who are intimately involved in solving the housing supply issue facing the Evergreen State, ensuring that there are enough housing options for all.
+We operate in every legislative district in this state, delivering housing to individuals, families, and employing thousands of Washingtonians.
+BuildUp Washington is a coalition of partners from the Washington Multi-Family Housing AssociationNAIOP Washington State, and the commercial real estate industry.

 Legislation